 CICA assurance standards.
-Within the Office, auditors have access to the performance audit manual which includes the relevant CICA standards, word-for-word in each section.
+This manual is the first performance audit manual to include relevant CICA standards, word for word, in each section.
 Compliance with these standards is required.
 The exact wording has been included to make the link to Office methodology explicit, and to help performance auditors understand why certain processes must be followed.

 OAG policies.
 OAG policies have been established to help auditors comply with performance audit standards (where there are applicable standards), and to communicate legislative and other requirements.
 In some cases, there are no applicable CICA standards, only Office policy.